 You can follow this tutorial to create a public directory website, or a private member only directory.
 You decide!

 Learn how to create a member directory that's searchable on WordPress.
-With a searchable member directory, you can create a socially engaging environment for your membership site users by encouraging each member to customize their own profile and then connect with other members.
+With a user directory, you can create a socially engaging environment for your membership site users by encouraging each member to customize their own profile and then connect with other members.

 Table of Contents